 Section 6.
 Loss of Seniority.
-All seniority rights shall be broken and forfeited by resignation, or termination for cause, retirement, or voluntarily accepting a position outside of the bargaining unit.
+All seniority rights shall be broken and forfeited by resignation, or termination for cause, retirement, or voluntarily accepting a position outside of this, or the Aviation Operations bargaining unit.
 Except: If an employee accepts a transfer out of the unit in lieu of a layoff, that employee shall maintain his or her classification seniority until such time as he or she has been working away from the unit in excess of twenty-four (24) months, or declines an offer of recall to the classification, whichever is sooner.

 Section 7.
 Retention of Seniority.
-Classification seniority is not lost through promotion to any position in this bargaining unit, or as a result of exercising a bumping right under Article 10 Section 4.
+Classification seniority is not lost through promotion to any position in this or the Aviation Operations bargaining unit, or as a result of exercising a bumping right under Article 10 Section 4.

 Section 8.
 Notice of Layoff.
 In the event of an imminent reduction in force, written notice shall be provided to each employee scheduled for layoff and the Union at least five (5) weeks prior to the date of layoff.
-Access Controllers working in seasonal positions will be given five (5) calendar days notice.